stijsseling/community-widgets/widgets/trakt-by-rxbrad/README.md

 ## Preview
 ![image](preview.png)

 This widget uses the Trakt & TMDB APIs.
-No paid Trakt subscriptions are required.
+No paid subscriptions are required.

 > [!NOTE]
 >